 Payment gateways act as an intermediary between the customer’s credit card scheme account and the merchant’s internet account.
 The time it takes a payment to land in your bank account following a completed transaction can vary greatly from one gateway provider to the next.

 All gateways pay out monies in batches that are processed periodically – daily, weekly or monthly.
-Depending on your business model and cashflow, you may want to look for a gateway that makes more regular payments – unless you have sufficient operating funds, in which case you have more freedom to explore options.
+Depending on your business model and cashflow, you may want to look for a gateway that makes more regular payments.

-The level of support you can expect from your gateway provider is of critical importance.
-Be aware that service levels are typically tiered; if you want a greater level of service, you have to pay more for it.
+Customer support services are usually tiered by payment gateway providers; if you want a greater level of service, you’d probably have to pay more for it.

-Figure out if the extra support is worth it for the extra cost to your business.
-Research your options and see what each provider’s existing customers have to say about their service.
+Determine if the extra support is worth it for the extra cost to your business.
+Research your options and see what each provider’s existing customers have to say about the service they receive.

-13 key questions to ask when choosing a payment gateway
+13 key questions to ask prospective payment gateway providers

 1. Will I need an internet merchant account?